iamtommo/Data-Streams/README.md

 Using the library
 ---
 The project is configured to use Maven as the default build tool.
-Maven will generate a jar, useable in your project, by using this command in the top directory
+Maven will generate a jar, useable in your project, by using this command in the top directory.
 ```
-mvn clean install
+mvn package
 ```

 Samples